zengm71/DeepFakeChallenge/data/README.md

     echo "f617796985ae40439fb04b99392dfb3e:a53f28551b913ccc4783ff88a4ce4bc2b72b0e655cbe5dc5" > $HOME/.cos_creds
     chmod 600 $HOME/.cos_creds
     ```
-    Here use your own credential, since the bucket is public and you only need read access.
+    Here use your own credential or the one above, since the bucket is public and you only need read access.

     Create a directory where you can mount your bucket.
 Typically, this is done in the /mnt directory on Linux, notice the bucket is created in the IBM Cloud UI